FancyDucc/3D-Particle-System/docs/properties/audio.md

 ## **AudioInfluencedColor**

+!!! note "Saturation notice"
+    `AudioInfluencedColor` changes the HUE of the color the particle is at spawn, if your particle has no saturation in any color, there will be no visible change.

+!!! note "Compatibility"
+    `AudioInfluencedColor` is *NOT* compatible with `ColorSequence`, if your particle has a `ColorSequence` applied, the color will be set to the first keypoint and it will not go through the `ColorSequence` as expected.

 - **Description:** Allows the color of the particles to change based on the loudness of the linked audio.
 - **Default:** `false`
 - **Example:**